Brxdl3y/USIU-Network-Project/README.md

 This project was built to simulate real-world enterprise networking operations and demonstrate practical skills in:

-Enterprise campus design
+▪Enterprise campus design
-Layer 2 and Layer 3 switching
+▪Layer 2 and Layer 3 switching
-VLAN segmentation
+▪VLAN segmentation
-Routing and route advertisement
+▪Routing and route advertisement
-High availability and redundancy
+▪High availability and redundancy
-Network hardening and access control
+▪Network hardening and access control
 DHCP deployment and troubleshooting
 Secure switch configurations
 Scalability and fault tolerance